Why study this course

 Choosing one of our MEng degrees offers you a quicker, more direct route to Chartered Engineer status than the three-year BEng.
 Our MEng degree allows you to use the last two years to expand and strengthen your knowledge in electrical and electronic engineering.
 You will benefit from advanced learning in design and management and an appreciation of the techniques needed to manage and organise a multidisciplinary engineering design project.

-You will also have the opportunity to spend one semester studying engineering through the medium of English in a partner university overseas.
-They include universities in countries such as France, Germany, Italy, the USA, Australia, Canada and more.
+You will also have the opportunity to spend a semester studying engineering through the medium of English in a partner university overseas.
+In the past, our students have visited universities in Australia, the United States, and New Zealand.

 The course is reviewed annually with input from our industrial partners to ensure that the modules taught are at the cutting edge and reflect the current state of the industry.

 Other electrical and electronic engineering courses include a thorough grounding in the fundamentals of electrical and electronic engineering if you choose a BEng course.

 We accept a combination of A-levels and other qualifications, as well as equivalent international qualifications subject to entry requirements.
 Typical offers are as follows:

 AAB-ABB.
 Must include grade A in Maths.
 You will need to pass the science practical element of the A-level if this is part of your programme of study.

 Extended/International Project Qualification: Applicants with grade A in the EPQ/IPQ will typically receive an offer one grade lower than the standard A level offer.
 Please note that any subject specific requirements must still be met.